Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

-Patricia Beer and The Lost Woman
+Patricia Beer And A Summary of The Lost Woman

 The Lost Woman is a curious poem that takes the reader from the present to the past and back again, reflecting on the relationship between mother and daughter.

 Now that the mother has passed away, the daughter attempts to try and understand the life she led.
 One of the major themes in the poem is grief and the stages one has to go through in order to deal with the death of a mother.

 - All the while there is this feeling that things aren't quite as they should be, that the daughter's relationship with her mother was distant and detached.
 As the poem progresses, the speaker's language and approach to her mother's death changes in tone.

 It's as if there's an internal struggle going on, an attempt to clarify the mother's role in her life.
 Strong imagery comes into play as the narrative intensifies.
 The syntax alters to reflect hesitancy and emotional disturbance.

 This is the hallmark of the poet Beer.
 The reader can get so close to the inner workings yet never close enough to experience open confession or a heart on a sleeve.
 Out and out confession would be one step too far.
 Cool detachment and tight unsentimental control are preferred.

 There is also a weird kind of irony in this poem.
 It's evident that the relationship between mother and daughter was emotionally cold, yet near the end of the poem the mother is speaking to the daughter, communicating with her, telling her of love held back and opportunities taken.
 All a bit too late, all a bit eerie.